mlamsey/PathPlanning/README.md

-# PathPlanning
+# UTK Arc Laboratory: Path Planning Project
-MATLAB Path Planning Software
+Path Planning Software written in MATLAB

+## Purpose + Summary
-This project aims to create an integrated software system that will convert contours (sets of points in 3-space) into robot trajectories.
+This project aims to create an integrated software system that will convert previously generated contours (continuous sets of points in 3-space) into robot trajectories.
+Currently, the contours are generated using the metrology software GOM Inspect, and the target environment for the robot trajectories is Octopuz (via .path files).